Zenith-One/zenith-one.github.io/_posts/2019-02-06-introduction.md

 Welcome to From the Ashes, an Ironsworn blog.
 Ironsworn is a Powered by the Apocalypse game created by Shawn Tomkin.
 It was designed from the ground up to be played in several different ways: Guided (with a GM), cooperatively (multiple players without a GM), or solo (single player, no GM).
 This blog will contain accounts of solo gameplay by yours truly.

 The solo aspect of Ironsworn is what really drew me to it.
 I've tried solo tabletop games in the past, but nothing *sang* to me.
-Some games felt like an slightly crunchier choose-your-own-adventure book, while others were a bit too far on the rules light side of things and ended up feeling more like writing a novel than playing an RPG.
+Some games felt like a slightly crunchier choose-your-own-adventure book, while others were a bit too far on the rules light side of things and ended up feeling more like writing a novel than playing an RPG.
 From what I can tell having done some exploratory testing, Ironsworn hits a sweet spot.

 There are several aspects of the game that help it achieve its solo goals.
 We'll be discussing a few of them here: Moves, the Oracle, and Vows.

 ### Moves

  First, the moves, as in most PbtA games, are set up so that you never just *fail* at something.
 If the dice don't go your way, something always changes.
 For example, in more traditional tabletop games, if you fail to pick a lock, you're still standing in the corridor facing a locked door.
 Nothing is different.
 It is as if you never tried at all.
 In a PbtA game, rolling a "miss" (what it's called instead of a failure, for reasons which will become clear soon), doesn't necessarily mean you fail at the thing you were trying to do.
 And even if you do fail, something in the situation changes.
 There are no null outcomes.
 For instance, using the same example, you attempt to pick the lock.
 You roll the dice and it comes up bad.
-Real bad.
 Maybe you fail, but you hear guards coming down the hallway.
 Or maybe you succeed, but find something ominous on the other side rather than the treasure you thought would be there.
 This "fail forward" approach to game mechanics ensures that, assuming you're following the rules, you can never hit a stalemate.

 Another common thread among PbtA games is that a roll doesn't give you a binary outcome (e.g. hit/miss).
 There are three possible results: a strong hit, a weak hit, and a miss.